Eric Liddell: Paris Olympics

 The pipe band of the 51st Highland Brigade played outside the stadium for the hour before he ran.
 The 400-metre had been considered a middle-distance event in which runners raced round the first bend before coasting down the back straight.
 Inspired by the Biblical message, and deprived of a view of the other runners because he drew the outside lane, Liddell raced the whole of the first 200 metres to be well clear of the favoured Americans.
 With little option but to treat the race as a complete sprint, he continued to race around the final bend.
 He was challenged all the way down the home straight but held on to take the win.
 He broke the Olympic and world records with a time of 47.6 seconds.
 It was controversially ratified as a world record, despite being 0.2 seconds slower than the record for the greater distance of 440 yards.

 A few days earlier Liddell had competed in the 200-metre finals, for which he received the bronze medal behind Americans Jackson Scholz and Charles Paddock, beating British rival and teammate Harold Abrahams, who finished in sixth place.
 This was the second and last race in which these two runners met.

 His performance in the 400-metre race in Paris stood as a European record for 12 years, until beaten by another British athlete, Godfrey Brown, at the Berlin Olympics in 1936.

 After the Olympics and graduation from the University of Edinburgh, Liddell continued to compete.
-His refusal to compete on Sunday meant he had also missed the Olympic 4×400-metre relay, in which Britain finished third.
-Shortly after the Games, his final leg in the 4×400-metre race in a British Empire vs. USA contest, helped secure the victory over the gold medal-winning Americans.
+His refusal to compete on Sunday meant he had also missed the Olympic 4 × 400-metre relay, in which Britain finished third.
+Shortly after the Games, he ran the final leg in the 4 × 400-metre race in a British Empire vs. USA contest to help secure victory over the Americans, who had won the gold medal in Paris.
 A year later, in 1925, at the Scottish Amateur Athletics Association (SAAA) meeting in Hampden Park in Glasgow, he equalled his Scottish championship record of 10.0 seconds in the 100-yard race, won the 220-yard contest in 22.2 seconds, won the 440-yard contest in 47.7, and participated in a winning relay team.
 He was only the fourth athlete to have won all three sprints at the SAAA, achieving this feat in 1924 and 1925.
 These were his final races on British soil.

 Because of his birth and death in China, some of that country's Olympic literature lists Liddell as China's first Olympic champion.